jofmi/agentpy/docs/overview.rst

 - :attr:`reporters` holds evaluation measures that are documented only once per simulation.
 - :attr:`sensitivity` holds calculated sensitivity measures.

-The :class:`DataDict` provides various methods to handle data:
+The :class:`DataDict` provides the following methods to handle data:

 - :func:`DataDict.save` and :func:`DataDict.load` can be used to store results.
-- :func:`DataDict.arrange` generates a custom combined dataframes.
+- :func:`DataDict.arrange`, :func:`DataDict.arrange_reporters`, :func:`DataDict.arrange_variables` generate custom combined dataframes.
 - :func:`DataDict.calc_sobol` performs a Sobol sensitivity analysis.

-All data is given in a :class:`pandas.DataFrame` and formatted as `long-form data <https://seaborn.pydata.org/tutorial/data_structure.html>`_ that can easily be used with statistical packages like `seaborn <https://seaborn.pydata.org/>`_.

 Visualization
 #############

 Agentpy further provides the following functions for analysis:

-- :func:`Experiment.interactive` generates an interactive widget for parameter variation.
 - :func:`animate` generates an animation that can display output over time.
 - :func:`gridplot` visualizes agent positions on a spatial :class:`Grid`.